Fiscal Year 2013 Pollution Prevention Grant Summaries

 EPA grant: $50,000

-The grantee will enhance its Institute for Energy & the Environment Exit program by engaging in multimedia P2 activities with local businesses, industries and communities.
+The grantee will enhance its Institute for Energy & the Environment program by engaging in multimedia P2 activities with local businesses, industries and communities.
 These efforts will entail: 1) encouraging Economy, Energy and Environment initiatives statewide; 2) conducting P2 site visits; 3) facilitating workshops; 4) developing environmental management system protocols for businesses and industries; and 5) conducting Lean and Green training.

 University of Texas at Arlington, Manufacturing Assistance Center